DeKalb County SWAT ends peacefully after closing down neighborhood near Stone Mountain

 DeKalb County police confirmed they were called to investigate a suspect who was experiencing a mental health crisis at around 6:30 p.m.
 When they got to the scene, officers said they heard what sounded like gunfire from inside the house.

-While police confirm officers did not open fire during the incident and no officers were hurt, a Mobile Crisis Unit officer said he later discovered a "defect" in his duty belt.
+While police confirmed officers did not open fire during the incident and no officers were hurt, a Mobile Crisis Unit officer said he later discovered a "defect" in his duty belt.

-Residents were asked to stay inside and motorists to avoid the area during the standoff.
+Residents were asked to stay inside, and motorists were asked to avoid the area during the standoff.
 Those restrictions have since ended.

 MAP OF LOCATION